OneNote vs Google Keep (2026): Which Free Note App Wins?

 Both products are owned by trillion-dollar companies, which puts them in the lowest vendor-risk tier in the notes-app category.
 The realistic risk is feature stagnation rather than shutdown.

 Google Keep has been minimally updated since 2018.
-The product receives security patches but no major new capabilities; Google's notes investment shifted to NotebookLM (AI-grounded research) and AI Studio (developer-facing).
-For users who want a stable sticky-note app that does not change under them, this is a feature; for users hoping for new capabilities, it is a flag.
+The product receives security patches but no major new capabilities.
+Google's notes investment shifted to NotebookLM for AI-grounded research and AI Studio for developers.
+For users who want a stable sticky-note app that does not change under them, this is a feature.
+For users hoping for new capabilities, it is a flag.

-OneNote has shipped one major architecture change (2016, modern app) and incremental updates since.
-Microsoft's notes investment is split between OneNote (capture-and-canvas) and Loop (collaborative components for Microsoft 365).
-The two products coexist; Loop is not a OneNote replacement.
-For users who want long-term stability inside Microsoft 365, OneNote is safe; for users hoping for AI-grounded synthesis built into OneNote rather than gated behind Copilot, the wait may be long.
+OneNote has shipped one major architecture change, the 2016 modern app, and incremental updates since.
+Microsoft's notes investment is split between OneNote for capture-and-canvas and Loop for collaborative components in Microsoft 365.
+The two products coexist, and Loop is not a OneNote replacement.
+For users who want long-term stability inside Microsoft 365, OneNote is safe.
+For users hoping for AI-grounded synthesis built into OneNote rather than gated behind Copilot, the wait may be long.

 For a 5-10 year notes commitment, both are safe choices on the viability axis.
 The migration cost (Keep moderate, OneNote hard) matters more for long-term planning than vendor risk, because once your library passes 5,000 notes, leaving either tool becomes a multi-day project.